pearlliu100/up206a-DerRong/README.md

 ## Project Ideas
 ### GIS for TOD
-* Indentify areas for Transit-Oriented Development in Los Angeles
+* Identify areas for Transit-Oriented Development in Los Angeles
   * Analyze data to produce statistics on existing population, employment, housing and transportation characteristics for each potential       TOD area, and identify stations that would benefit from optimizing TOD.
 * Measure existing TOD in Los Angeles
   * Measure TOD levels considering functional, economic and built environment aspects.
 For example, densities, level of mixed use.